Bandits with Mean Bounds: Introduction

 \subsection{Related Work}

 Bandit problems have seen a lot of interest over the past few decades (see \cite{bubeck2012regret,lattimore2018bandit} for comprehensive surveys).
 A vein of generalization for the same has seen numerous advances in incorporating several forms of side information to induce further structure into this setting.
-Notable among them are graph-structures information \citep{buccapatnam2014stochastic,valko2014spectral,amin2012graphical}, latent models \citep{li2010contextual,bareinboim2015bandits,lattimore2016causal,sen2016contextual}, expert models \citep{auer1995gambling,mannor2011bandits}, smoothness of the search space \citep{kleinberg2008multi,srinivas2009gaussian,bubeck2011x}, among several others.
-We introduce side information in the form of mean bounds and study how such information can be inferred naturally from logged data.
-Learning from logged data has also been studied recently in \citep{zhang2017transfer,zhang2019warm,ye2020combining}.
-The first assumes that the log contains no information of the variables that affect reward generation, while the others assumes that all such variables are present.
-We consider the middle ground, by assuming that a fraction of these variables are included in the logs.
+Notable among them are graph-structures information \cite{buccapatnam2014stochastic,valko2014spectral,amin2012graphical}, latent models \cite{li2010contextual,bareinboim2015bandits,lattimore2016causal,sen2016contextual}, expert models \cite{auer1995gambling,mannor2011bandits}, smoothness of the search space \cite{kleinberg2008multi,srinivas2009gaussian,bubeck2011x}, among several others.
+We assume side information in the form of mean bounds and study how such information affects the decision making process.

-Our bandit problem has connections to the works by \cite{zhang2017transfer} and \cite{combes2017minimal}.
+In the stochastic setting, our bandit problem has connections to the works by \cite{zhang2017transfer} and \cite{combes2017minimal}.
 An in-depth comparison with these can be found in Section \ref{sec: comparison}.
 Along another thread, \cite{bubeck2013bounded} provide algorithms with bounded regret if the mean of the best arm and a lower bound on the minimum suboptimality gap is known.
 These techniques, however, do not apply in our setting as the side information we consider does not allow us to extract such quantities in general.
-Recently, \cite{tennenholtz2020bandits} studied a related linear bandit problem where the agent is provided with partial observations collected offline according to a fixed behavioral policy which can be sampled from.
-These are then used to aid online decision making after the agent observes the full context.
-In contrast, we consider the case where the agent can only observe the {\em partial context} at each time and is provided with confounded logs collected from a policy (to which we do not assume sampling access) that is optimal under the full context.
+In the linear setting, with time-varying action sets, the works of \cite{li2010contextual,abbasi2011improved} are inspired by the upper confidence bound-type arguments of \cite{auer2002finite} for the stochastic case.
+When action sets remain fixed over time, arm-elimination type algorithms like ones in \cite{valko2014spectral} improve dependence on the dimension of the arms.
+We study the novel setting of linear bandits with mean bounds and varying action sets in this work.